vcalv/qlipmon/README.md

 There's two components:

  * A server that runs in the background (run from startx or via systemd --user) and saves every clipboard selection on memory
- * A rofi pulgin that allows you to select previous clipboard selections
+ * A rofi plugin that allows you to select previous clipboard selections

-Configuration for the server can be done either via the command line (run qlipmon --help) or via ini file stored in `$HOME/.config/qlipmon/server.conf`
+Configuration for the server can be done either via the command line (`qlipmon --help`) or via ini file stored in `$HOME/.config/qlipmon/server.ini`

-The rofi plugin can only be configured via ini file stored in `$HOME/.config/qlipmon/rofi.conf`
+The rofi plugin can only be configured via ini file stored in `$HOME/.config/qlipmon/rofi.ini`

 After running each of the components the ini files should be populated with sensible default values.

 There is also a dbus interface that allows you get get previous selections or even change the current one.

-Everytime a new selection is made, a dbus broadcast is also emiited allowing you to listen for these event and take any action you want.
+Every time a new selection is made, a dbus broadcast is also emitted allowing you to listen for these event and take any action you want.
+Selection broadcast is disabled by default and can be enables via command line, ini configuration or via dbus interface.

 Selections are saved in memory only and for now no persistence is possible,